 Improved operator ergonomics – IC engines produce not only emissions, but also vibration and heat, both of which contribute to operator fatigue.

-The introduction of AC technology has been a major advancement of electric material handling equipment.
+The introduction of AC technology and Lithium batteries has been a major advancement of electric material handling equipment.
 With the elimination of brushes, contactors and commutators, fewer parts need to be replaced, meaning reduced operating costs.
 But beyond this, a lot of the advancement is coming from the power supply, your battery and charger.
 While manufacturers work to improve the efficiency and power of their forklifts, battery companies are working to provide the power in more efficient and convenient ways.
 However, savings gained from electric forklifts can be lost by choosing the wrong charger for your battery.

 One of the major advancements in power supply for electric forklifts has been the Variable Frequency Charger.
 VFC’s allow much more flexibility in how you charge your batteries and can reduce battery maintenance.
 In addition they can also dramatically increase the life of your forklift batteries particularly if your operators are prone to opportunity charge, which happens to be a major cause of premature battery failure.